The Grand Budapest Hotel: Casting

 Casting director Douglas Aibel was responsible for hiring a suitable actor to play young Zero.
-Aibel's months-long search for prospective actors proved troublesome as he was unable to fulfill the specifications for an unknown teenage actor of Arabic descent.
+Aibel's months-long search for prospective actors proved troublesome as he was unable to fulfill the specifications for an unknown teenage actor of Arab descent.
 "We were just trying to leave no stone unturned in the process."
-Filmmakers held auditions in Egypt, Lebanon, Israel, France, England, and the United States before revising the role's ethnic criterion.
+Filmmakers held auditions in Egypt, Lebanon, Israel, France, England, and the United States before revising the role's ethnicity.
 Eventually the filmmakers narrowed their search to Tony Revolori and his older brother Mario, novices of Guatemalan descent, and Tony landed the part after one taped audition.
 He and Anderson rehearsed together for over four months before the start of filming to build a rapport.
 Abraham spent about a week on set filming his scenes as the elderly Zero.

 Saoirse Ronan joined The Grand Budapest Hotel in November 2012.
-Though a longtime Anderson fan, Ronan feared the deadpan, theatrical acting style characteristic of Anderson-directed films would be too difficult to master.
-She was reassured by the writer-director's conviction, "He guides everyone extremely well.
+Though a longtime Anderson fan, Ronan feared the deadpan, theatrical acting style characteristic of Anderson's films would be too difficult to master.
+She was reassured by the director's conviction, "He guides everyone extremely well.
 He is very secure in his vision and he is very comfortable with everything he does.
 He knows it is going to work."
-The decision to play Agatha with Ronan's native Irish accent was Anderson's idea, after experimenting with German, English, and American accents; they felt an Irish accent projected a warm, feisty spirit into Agatha.
+The decision to have Ronan play Agatha in her native Irish accent was Anderson's idea, after experimenting with German, English, and American accents; they felt an Irish accent projected a warm, feisty spirit into Agatha.